 We have an app that you can use to control your hearing aids.
 You can use the app to adjust the volume, change programs and stream from another device.
-There is more information on these in the Advanced Options chapter.
+See "Advanced options", page 34.

 Using the push button

 The "312" models have a push button.